 Functional fitness athletes and cross training shoe fans get ready, Under Armour has created their first ever cross training shoe.
 The Under Armour TriBase™ Reign is UA’s first ever shoe designed specifically for cross training and functional fitness athletes.
 Heads up Nike and Reebok, Under Armour is coming in hot.

 Currently, Under Armour makes a wide variety of shoes designed for different sports, but they have yet to create a cross training shoe specifically made for functional fitness athletes/CrossFit athletes.
 The UA TriBase™ Reign has a release date of December 26th 2018, and we’ve pushing their capabilities over the last two weeks.
 I’ve reviewed the market’s best cross training shoes, so it was really interesting comparing this shoe’s performance to models that have fourth (Metcon) and eighth (Nanos) iterations released.

 Since this model is Under Armour’s first swing at a cross training specific shoe, I went into this review with an open mind.
-After all, a first pass (draft) can be very hit or miss in respects to construction and performance.
 In all honesty, I was a little surprised at this shoe’s construction, specs, and performance and thought it was one of the best cross training shoes for agility workouts on the market.